YifanShenSZ/Columbus7-Extension/documentation.md

 3. Atom coordinate
 4. H marking the head of a basis, number of alphas, number of contracted basis.
 Basis are sorted by l
 5. Alpha value, contraction coefficients

-`infofl` contains the number of basis in each irreducible representation

 ## MCSCF
 MCSCF is a nonlinear optimization problem, so may easily be trapped into local minimum, e.g.: